nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                 string sectionDivider = "---------------------------------------- ";

-                //Create an instance of AvroSample Class and invoke methods
+                //Create an instance of the AvroSample class and invoke methods
                 //illustrating different serializing approaches
                 AvroSample Sample = new AvroSample();

-                //Serialization using Generic Record to Avro Object Container File Sample.SerializeDeserializeUsingObjectContainersGenericRecord();
+                //Serialization using generic record to Avro object container file Sample.SerializeDeserializeUsingObjectContainersGenericRecord();

                 Console.WriteLine(sectionDivider);